Óscar Rodríguez (Paraguayan politician)

+Óscar Andrés Rodríguez Quiñonez (born May 20, 1981) is a Paraguayan politician who served as mayor of Asunción from 2019 to 2025.

 He served his first term as municipal mayor, between December 2019 and July 2021, replacing Mario Ferreiro, due to the order of succession established in the municipal organic law due to the resignation of the last mayor.
-In the 2021 national elections he was elected for a second term which will conclude at the end of 2025.
+In the 2021 national elections he was elected for a second term and resigned in August 2025.

+Early life

+He holds a degree in Business Administration and another degree in Commercial Engineering, both from "Universidad Americana" in Asunción, Paraguay.

 Political career

 Óscar Rodríguez served for many years in public office and held important positions, such as Director of the Contracting Unit of the Supreme Court of Justice.

 Municipal Board of Asuncion

 He was elected Municipal Councilor of Asunción in 2015.
 For two years he was president of the Municipal Board.